MorpheusDong/BrickElimination/README.md

 # BrickElimination
-Mini game BrickElimination written with C++ base on EasyX
+Mini game BrickElimination written with C++ based on EasyX